Jakoyooo/tembea_kenya/README.md

 # tembea_kenya
+# Implements a wide use of simple PYTHON if...else... statements and input() function.
-# This application tests the user's knowledge on Kenyan History, Geography, wildlife
-# , among other interesting things.
+# The program tests the user's knowledge on Kenyan History, Geography, wildlife, politics among other things.
-# The game provides a way to remember and appreciate our rich history.
-# The randomness is sure to intrigue you.
-# The program is built mainly from the input function and several if...else...
-# statements.